-As has been noted in previous audits, the office practices and procedures of CBBB and of the local Better Business Bureaus were found to be operating very smoothly and efficiently, and well within the requirements of Magnuson-Moss, with no clear violation of rules or regulations.
-In this year's audit as in past years, BBB AUTO LINE continues to improve its performance.
+As has been noted in previous audits, the office practices and procedures of CBBB and of the local BBB AUTO LINE offices were found to be operating very smoothly and efficiently, and well within the requirements of Magnuson-Moss, with no clear violation of rules or regulations.
+In this year's audit as in past years, BBB AUTO LINE continues to perform well.

 The performance of the overall operation of BBB AUTO LINE is excellent.
-There is abundant evidence of BBB AUTO LINE's effort to maintain a high standard of service to consumers.
+There is abundant evidence of BBB AUTO LINE's efforts to maintain a high standard of service to consumers.